 Trite?
 Formulaic?
 Been there, done that?
 Maybe.
-What matters, however, is the reader’s engagement with the novel’s emotional offerings.
-And Miss Bates loved The Greek’s Christmas Bride.
+What matters, however, is the reader’s engagement with the romance’s emotional offerings.
+Miss Bates loved The Greek’s Christmas Bride.
 It was funny and moving and packed an emotional punch.
 Apollo Metraxis is a playing-the-field Greek god.
 He is characterized by his disinterest in commitment.
 When he learns he must marry to retain his inheritance, his concern is more for the divorce to follow than the marriage: ” ‘And how am I going to get rid of her again?
 Apollo growled.
-‘Women cling to me like superglue.’ ” Well, he receives his comeuppance in the form of a termagant named Pixie, “a hairdresser and poor as a peasant.”
-Graham’s storytelling chops are evident with two figurative gems and an ability to draw characters clearly and sympathetically.
+‘Women cling to me like superglue.’ ” Well, he receives his comeuppance in the form of a termagant named Pixie, “hairdresser and poor as a peasant.”
+Graham’s storytelling chops are evident with two figurative gems and ability to draw characters sympathetically.

 Lynne Graham’s The Greek’s Christmas Bride is published by Harlequin Books.
 It was released in November 2016 and is available at your preferred vendors.
 Miss Bates received an e-ARC, via Netgalley.